 In the state of New York, a “pedestrian” is a person moving from place to place on their feet.
 A pedestrian may be walking, running or jogging on the sidewalk or roadway.
 According to state law, pedestrians:

 The central goal of enforcing pedestrian and driver responsibilities is to reduce accidents and make traffic situations safer for everyone.
 Regardless of the letter of the law, drivers, pedestrians, officers, traffic attorneys and traffic court judges should all be on the same page about this.
 Even still, there may be situations where laws are enforced inappropriately or in response to flawed judgement/information.
-In these situations, it may be in your best interest to work with a NYC traffic ticket lawyer who can help you build a defense and seek the most optimal outcome for your case.
+In these situations, it may be in your best interest to work with a NY failure to yield to a pedestrian ticket lawyer who can help you build a defense and seek the most optimal outcome for your case.

 Pedestrian accidents are relatively rare in New York, but those that do occur are more likely to lead to injuries and deaths than the typical crash would.
 According to 2018 statistics from the New York DMV’s Traffic Safety Statistical Repository (TSSR), just 3.6% of all accidents in the state involved a pedestrian.
 However, pedestrian injury crashes made up 12.4% of all injury crashes as a whole.
 Pedestrians are unprotected and thus of course Injuries are highly likely after an accident involving a pedestrian in New York, with an injury rate of 97.3 percent.
 Fortunately, fatal pedestrian accidents are relatively rare, with just 1.7% of pedestrian crashes leading to a fatality.
 TSSR data specific to the counties representing NYC’s Five Boroughs shows that 11,036 pedestrian accidents occured in 2018.
 Detailed statistics can be found below.

 |2018 Pedestrian Accident Data for NYC’s Five Boroughs|